-At the time of writing, May 10, 2005, we have several walking robots and made good progress in perception and behavior control.
-Currently, we are building two more servo-based robots for the HKid league.
+At the time of writing, January 22, 2005, we have several walking robots and made good progress in perception and behavior control.
+Currently, we are constructing a larger version of Toni (target size 120cm) for the HYouth league.
+We also plan to build more servo-based robots for the HKid league.
 We will use test games to select the best robots for RoboCup 2005.

+A revised team description paper will be provided prior to the competition.
 The most recent information about our team (including videos) can be found on our web pages www.NimbRo.net.